ng8165/checkschoology-firefox/README.md

 This is a fork of BowenYin's [checkschoology-lite](https://github.com/BowenYin/checkschoology-lite) modified to support Firefox.

-1. Download the repo as a ZIP by clicking the green "Code" button, then "Download ZIP".
-2. Unzip the file.
-Place this in a location where you will not delete it.
-3. Go to `about:debugging#/runtime/this-firefox` in Firefox.
-4. Click "Load Temporary Add-on".
-5. Upload the `manifest.json` within the unzipped folder.
+### Installation

+- Download the .xpi from the `web-ext-artifacts` folder [here](https://github.com/ng8165/checkschoology-firefox/raw/master/web-ext-artifacts/6ca1687cd25841c08ddd-1.1.0.xpi)
+- Open the .xpi in Firefox, which will trigger the installation